thosgood/this-weeks-finds/markdown/101-151/week134.md

 solution if the geometry of the Calabi-Yau manifold varies from point to point in Minkowski spacetime - except in the adiabatic approximation.

-There are also problems with \"unitarity\" in string theory when the geometry of space changes with time.
+There are also problems with "unitarity" in string theory when the geometry of space changes with time.
 This is already familiar from ordinary quantum field theory on curved spacetime.
 In quantum field theory, people usually like to describe time evolution using unitary